Pensions

 How much your surviving partner will receive

-An estimate of the survivors’ pension is shown on your annual benefit statement.
-You can also get an estimate using My Pension Online
+An estimate of the surviving partner’s pension is shown on your Annual Benefit Statement.
+You can also get an estimate using My Pension Online.

 Guaranteed Minimum Pension (GMP) Protection